-The TCCON-validation of the XCH4_OBS4MIPS level 3 product bases on comparisons of monthly mean data and is described in the main PQAR document (D1, Buchwitz et al., 2019).
-The overall monthly mean uncertainty is 8.7ppb and the mean bias is -2.9ppb.
-Relative systematic errors, i.e., spatial and temporal biases amount to 4.9±6.0ppb.
-The computed linear drifts of -0.25±1.00ppb is small and not significant.
+The TCCON-validation of the XCH4_OBS4MIPS Level 3 product is based on comparisons of monthly mean data and is described in the main PQAR document (D1).

+The validation of Level 3 product XCH4_OBS4MIPS can be summarized as follows: The overall monthly mean uncertainty is 8.8 ppb and the mean bias is -3.3 ppb.
+Relative systematic errors, i.e., spatial and temporal biases amount to 5±6 ppb.
+The computed linear drift of 0.1±1.0 ppb is small and not significant.